Damian Bellón: Career

-On 25 January 2014 Bellon signed a 6-month contract going on loan to Aiginiakos.
+On 25 January 2014, Bellon signed a 6-month contract going on loan to Aiginiakos.

 Bellón later moved to Thailand to play professionally with spells at Saraburi, Chiangmai before becoming the first team coach at Ranong United in Thai League 3 in October 2018.

-He was appointed on April 19, 2021 as head coach for MOF Customs United. after a successful first season on Thai League 2 with Ranong United.
+He was appointed on 19 April 2021 as head coach for MOF Customs United. after a successful first season on Thai League 2 with Ranong United.

 Personal life

-Bellón has represented Switzerland at both Under 17 and Under 19 level.
+Bellón has represented Switzerland at both the Under 17 and Under 19 levels.
 He is of Spanish descent and is the twin brother of retired football player Yagó Bellón.
-After retirement from football, Yagó commented how their father was incredibly strict and had made him and Damian train in isolation daily from a young age to achieve a professional contract, to the detriment of their school work and social life.
+After retirement from football, Yagó commented on how their father was incredibly strict and had made him and Damian train in isolation daily from a young age to achieve a professional contract, to the detriment of their school work and social life.